 - Unpaid electricity bills

 Non-technical losses are more difficult to reduce.
 For the technical debugging on-site test equipment can solve many cases.
-For customer which don't pay their bills, prepayment meters can be installed.
+For customer which don’t pay their bills, prepayment meters can be installed.
+AMI systems can evaluate the efficiency of distribution transformers and can identify regions with hooking.